Brenda309/Budget_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Recipe App
+# Bugdet App
-The Recipe app keeps track of all your recipes, ingredients, and inventory.
+ app keeps track of all your recipes, ingredients, and inventory.
 It allows the user to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what user is missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow to make them public so anyone can access them.

 ## Built With